ciesiolka/abc2svg-chisel/README.md

 - `tomei.js`
   This script outputs the music as a [MEI](https://music-encoding.org/) file.
-  Note, only one tune may be translated from ABC to MEI (multi-tunes ABC generates bad MEI).
+  Note, only one tune may be translated from ABC to MEI (multi-tunes ABC files generate bad MEI files).

 - `tonotes.js`
   This script outputs a list of the MIDI events.